Class_05: Equity Education & Grit

 1. Complete your three-question reflection in your Google Doc share file.

-2. Please read and take 2 to 3 pages of notes in keywords from a source that you haven’t viewed or read yet.
+2. Please read and take 2 to 3 pages of notes on keywords from a source you haven’t viewed or read yet.

 Duckworth, A. L. (2011, July).
 Grit: The power of passion and perseverance.
 [Video].
 TED